 * Be grateful and enjoy each new sober day you're given.
 Not everyone makes it.

 Mrs D: What a fantastic list!
 Anything else you'd like to add?

-Thanks for reading – didn’t think I’d this much to say!
-Hope it helps someone out the xx
+Maria: Thanks for reading - didn't think I'd this much to say!
+Hope it helps someone out there xx